Gering Library Director Christie Clarke highlights building, programming refresh for 2023

 The renovations are still ongoing, but the major projects of the refresh of paint and book rearranging took place in November.
 Clarke said fellow city employees pitched in to move bookshelves and books with library staff over the Thanksgiving holiday.

-“Right before Thanksgiving, we closed the library for several days,” Clarke told the Star-Herald.
+“Right before Thanksgiving, we closed the library for several days,” Clarke told the Gering Courier.
 “One of those days, departments in the city all pitched in and came over here.
 They physically did the moving – all of the bins, bookcases and the books.”

 Some library staff returned after the Thanksgiving holiday to get the books ready for the reopening.